 Featured below are ongoing studies related to dysautonomia and POTS related illnesses.
 DINET does its best to select the studies that we believe will best appeal to our community.
 If you know of a study that you would like to share with DINET, please email the information with the link to the study, to email@example.com All information will be reviewed.

-Open Recruitment Studies (updated October/November 2019)
+Open Recruitment Studies (updated December 2019)

-RECRUITING: Clarkson University is conducting a study to learn about what factors affect the function and quality of life for people living various chronic illnesses.
+RECRUITING: Clarkson University is conducting a study to learn about what factors affect the function and quality of life for people living with various chronic illnesses.
 The study should take approximately 45 minutes to complete and asks similar questions to those asked by healthcare providers.
 Questions will include quality of sleep, fatigue, pain, etc. All answers will be anonymous.
 Participants must be 18 years or older.
 Each person participating is requested to ask one healthy person to also participate but this is not required.
-To learn more about this study or to begin the questionnaire, visit https://www.surveymonkey.com/r/V3P7S9J This is an IRB approved study.
+To learn more about this study or to begin the questionnaire, visit https://www.surveymonkey.com/r/V3P7S9J This is an IRB exempt study.

 RECRUITING: A study is being conducted to examine the affect on parents who are raising a child with POTS.
 This study is being conducted through the University of Mississippi, under the Principle, Abigail Armstrong for her Master's thesis.
 Abigail is a POTS patient and DINET member.